 Continue reading “Cactus pear, lavender and walnut halva (Χαλβάς με φραγκόσυκο, λεβάντα και καρύδια)”

 Greek halva is a semolina based vegan dessert; We have flavoured ours with apples and raspberry

 This is an example of what happens when you take basic principles, and then let your imagination run free.
 The basic principle here is halva-making.
 Semolina based halva (not to be confused with the tahini based dessert which goes by the same name) is really versatile, and once you understand the basic premise of how to put one together, it becomes very easy to make it your own.
 We have already shared with you our parents’ basic halva recipe, flavoured with orange and studded with raisins.
 It’s delicious and it’s a very popular dessert during periods of lent (halva is both dairy and egg free).
 We’ve also shared with you a vegan chocolate halva, which is a bit more decadent, because, chocolate.
 But the halva story does not end there.

-A creative version of a traditional Greek lenten dessert.
+Chocolate halva is a creative version of a traditional Greek lenten dessert.

 Have you ever heard of halva?
 If you’re Greek, you probably have, as this is a staple dessert during periods of lent when many abstain from eggs and dairy.
-This delightfully vegan dessert is a breeze to put together and when it is done in chocolate as it is here, you’ll find yourself desperate to come up with an excuses to make it over and over again.
-We think that I just want to…is reason enough.
+This delightfully vegan dessert is a breeze to put together and when it is done in chocolate as it is here, you’ll find yourself desperate to come up with excuses to make it over and over again.
+We think that I just want to is reason enough.